joewagner/smarttext/README.md

   * Specify placeholder text for the look and feel of a textarea, or input element

-  * (not yet implemented) key off of special events to persist data anytime the value of the element changes

 Example Usage:

 Include the css file